ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 ## Tests

-There are some special rules for tests.
+There are some special rules and tips for tests.

+### Test organization

 * Always use an outer `describe()` in a test file.
 Do not allow any globals, especially hooks (`beforeEach()`, `after()`, etc.) outside the outermost `describe()`.
 * The outermost `describe()` calls should create meaningful groups, so when all tests are run together a failing TC can be identified within the code base.
 For example: